mikhdm/countries-api/README.md

 This application runs with uvicorn as a main server by default, but for production\
 it s be put under some kind of a reverse proxy like nginx, traefik (which feels much better) or envoy and multiplied on a several process instances.
-Blue-green deployment to seamless reload should be applied as well.
+Blue-green deployment to seamless reload should be applied and some kind of monitoring and alerting as well.